7Demon/7Demon/README.md

 # 💫 About Me:
-i'm a junior developer (web2 and web3)
+i'm a web2 and web3 developer

 # 💻 Tech Stack: